 For most people, the invitation to book their vaccination will be in the form of a letter either from their GP or the national booking system; this will include all the information you need to book your appointments, including your NHS number.

-If you get invited for a vaccination, it’s important you attend your appointment to protect yourself, and your family.
+If you have an appointment for a vaccination, it’s important you attend to protect yourself, and your family.

 The COVID-19 vaccine is given as an injection into your upper arm.
 It’s given as 2 doses.
 You will have the 2nd dose 8 to 12 weeks after having the 1st dose.